Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

 - At least one connection has been created, see [Create a connection](../Integration/01_ManageConnections.md#create-a-connection).
 - At least one payment and capture transaction has been created.
-- It is recommended that you add the *Status ID* field to your view so that you are able to sort or filter for specific statuses.
+- It is recommended that you add the *Status ID* column to your view so that you are able to sort or filter for specific statuses.

 #### Procedure